-Luminate FE colleges receives allocations of funding annually to provide financial support for Further Education learners from the Education and Skills Funding Agency (ESFA) (16-19-year-olds) and West Yorkshire Combined Authority (WYCA) (19+ year olds).
-Luminate FE colleges administers the funds received from ESFA and WYCA and distributes them to provide financial support in order to overcome barriers, which may prevent beneficiaries from taking part in or continuing in learning and accessing educational opportunities.
+Luminate FE colleges receives allocations of funding annually to provide financial support for Further Education learners from the Department for Education (DfE) (16-19-year-olds), West Yorkshire Combined Authority (WYCA) (19+ year olds) and York and North Yorkshire Combined Authority (YNYCA) (19+ year olds).
+Luminate FE colleges administers the funds received from DfE, WYCA and YNYCA and distributes them to provide financial support in order to overcome barriers, which may prevent beneficiaries from taking part in or continuing in learning and accessing educational opportunities.